County Championship: Joe Clarke ton earns controversial Worcester win over Foxes

 Their three-wicket win lifted them up to third in the table, two points above the Foxes - and 22 points behind leaders Essex.

 Leicestershire's complaint was that the Clarke incident had not been dealt with fairly, the laws of the game stating that any such recall should happen "promptly".

-Clarke had not only crossed the boundary rope, but was through the gate and about to be replaced by the incoming batsman Ben Cox, while the mode of dismissal was being announced over the public address system.
+Clarke had not only crossed the boundary rope, but was through the gate and about to be replaced by the incoming batsman Ben Cox, just as the mode of his dismissal was being announced over the public address system.

 Earlier, Cosgrove (148) had hit a ton himself, extending his stand with Paul Horton (117 not out) to 264 - a new third-wicket Leicestershire record in matches against Worcestershire.

 Worcestershire director of cricket Steve Rhodes told BBC Hereford & Worcester: